-The second example, shown in Fig.~\ref{Fig4}a, corresponds also to a LEIS experiment, now of 3~keV Ne$^+$ scattering from a polycrystalline Cu sample.
-Under these conditions an intriguing peak is observed~\cite{SurfPeak} in the experimental spectrum at the energy corresponding to a single Ne-Cu collision.
-Here the beam incidence was along the surface normal and the scattering angle was 129$^\circ$.
-For these strong-scattering conditions the code MARLOWE is capable to reproduce the general shape of the spectrum including the surface peak.
-Our simulations shown in the same picture also reproduce the spectrum shape; some differences with the MARLOWE simulation at low energies may be due to a difference in the used potentials of ion-atom interaction or in the treatment of inelastic energy losses.
-In general, the shape of the spectrum under these conditions differs considerably from the spectrum predicted by the single-scattering model (also shown in the figure).
-The authors of Ref.~[\onlinecite{SurfPeak}] associated the appearance of this peak with the onset of plural and multiple scattering in the deeper layers.
-First, due to the the large variations of kinematic energy losses, the plural collisions in scattering from deeper layers yield a broad scattering spectrum (in particular, this explains the presence of the high-energy tail) while (single) scattering events from the top layers form the narrow peak.
-On the other hand, the latter is also favored by the relatively small inelastic energy losses: independently of the depth of scattering, all single-scattering events have similar energies at the exit.
-To demonstrate the decisive role of strong localization of energy losses at small impact parameters, we present in Fig.~\ref{Fig4}b the results of a simulation where both nuclear and electronic energy losses are replaced by equivalent continuous stopping forces (thin solid curve).
-As seen, with such description of energy losses, the spectrum changes drastically.
+To establish the relative role of these two effects we performed simulations with certain modifications of the model of interaction.
+Fig.~\ref{Fig4}b shows the results of a simulation where both nuclear and electronic energy losses are replaced by equivalent continuous stopping forces (thin solid curve).
+As seen, using such description of energy losses, the spectrum changes drastically.